gauravvjn/gauravvjn.github.io/content/articles/generate-hmac-sha256-signature-in-python.md

 SHA256 encoded strings can be used to secure payment gateway.

-For this problem, there is a popular function written in C# `CreateSHA256Signature()`
-which you can find here [Azadehkhojandi’s Gist](https://gist.github.com/Azadehkhojandi/50eaae4cf20b21faef186f2c8ee97873).
+For this problem, there is a popular function written in C#, `CreateSHA256Signature()`, which you can find here [Azadehkhojandi’s Gist](https://gist.github.com/Azadehkhojandi/50eaae4cf20b21faef186f2c8ee97873).

 Recently, In one of the project, I was asked to convert this function into Python.
 After minutes of searching on google, I had no success so decided to convert it by myself and after few minutes of hit and trial, I got this -